Troubleshooting Poorly Performing Queries

 1. Did you properly capture the workload of interest in following the steps of this guide?
 It is possible an expensive query, queuing, or a resource problem was missed because the data was not examined at the right time.
 Make sure that the workload of interest is running during the time of investigation.

 2. Does your system have a recommended configuration?
-Check the sdb-report output from Step 1 again and consider any configuration optimization suggestions in the check output.
+Check the sdb-report output again and consider any configuration optimization suggestions in the check output.

 3. Is the system’s hardware healthy overall?
 Check disk and network performance.
 It is possible that a hardware issue might be leading to performance bottlenecks.